schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 **Summary**

-While this case study could successfully demonstrate that how CLR processes are capable of purifying challenging separation problems, the operating mode has inherent limitations.
+While this case study successfully demonstrates how CLR processes are capable of purifying challenging separation problems, the operating mode has inherent limitations.
 Multiple passes through the column, pump and additional piping increase dispersion, degrading the separation quality.
 Peak shaving is often employed to mitigate this by removing pure regions from chromatogram edges during each cycle, reducing the number of required recycling cycles.
 However, peak shaving often proves to be non-robust in practice due to high sensitivity to process disturbances.